getpelican/pelican/docs/importer.rst

                         as "/post_type/category/" (wordpress import only) --wp-attach           Download files uploaded to wordpress as attachments.
-                        Files will be added to posts as a list in the post header.
+                        Files will be added to posts as a list in the post header and links to the files within the post will be updated.
 All files will be downloaded, even if they aren't associated with a post.
-Files will be downloaded with their original path inside the output directory, e.g. "output/wp-uploads/date/postname/file.jpg"
+Files will be downloaded with their original path inside the output directory, e.g. "output/wp-uploads/date/postname/file.jpg".
                         (wordpress import only) (requires an internet
                         connection)
   --disable-slugs       Disable storing slugs from imported posts within